-4. If the reverse delegation request is to be granted, the RIPE NCC will set up secondary server for the reverse domain on ns.ripe.net, and notify the Local IR.

-5. Once the reverse delegation has been made, requests made to the RIPE NCC for reverse delegations for address space corresponding to the delegated zone will be forwarded to the mailbox specified in the SOA RR field of the reverse zone configuration file, and to the person specified in the zone-c field of the domain object.
+- 4. If the reverse delegation request is to be granted, the RIPE NCC will set up secondary server for the reverse domain on ns.ripe.net, and notify the Local IR. - 5.
+Once the reverse delegation has been made, requests made to the RIPE NCC for reverse delegations for address space corresponding to the delegated zone will be forwarded to the mailbox specified in the SOA RR field of the reverse zone configuration file, and to the person specified in the zone-c field of the domain object.

 All requests for reverse delegations at the RIPE NCC are now being handled by an automatic procedure.
-Zone information for the request described above will be checked automatically upon receipt in the <autoinaddr@ripe.net> mailbox.
-If the zone is set up properly, the request will be evaluated by a RIPE NCC staff member, and if everything is in order, the request will be granted.
+Zone information for the request described above will be checked automatically upon receipt in the <auto-inaddr@ripe.net> mailbox.
+The automatic robot does a zone transfer as one of the checks, so please make sure to allow zone transfers from 193.0.0/24 (the RIPE NCC address range).
+If the zone is set up properly and everything is in order, the request request will be granted (sometimes after additional manual evaluation by a RIPE NCC staff member).